Apply for asylum

 According to the Asylum Procedure Act, asylum seekers are initially obliged to live in an initial reception centre for a period of up to 3 months.

-Following their time in the initial reception centre in Munich, asylum seekers are distributed among the Bavarian administrative districts.
+Following their time in the initial reception centre in Munich, the asylum seekers are distributed to the Bavarian administrative districts.
 The government reception centres of the government of Upper Bavaria allocate the people to shared accommodation by means of an allocation notice.
 With the allocation, the responsibility for foreigners and residence law is usually transferred to the Foreigners Office of the new place of residence.

 Change of address